etendosoftware/docs/docs/user-guide/etendo-classic/basic-features/master-data-management/master-data.md

 - the **Fax** number
 - **Ship to Address** checkbox - the user should flag this one if the address being set up must be used for Goods Receipts/Shipments related transactions.
 - **Invoice to Address** checkbox - the user should flag this one if the address being setup must be used for sales or purchase invoices transactions.

+### **Advanced Bank Account Management**

+The Advanced Bank Account Management field is introduced in the Location/ Address tab of the Business Partners window to **associate specific bank accounts** to the different locations.

+!!! warning
+    The default account will always be used when generating a new document unless an account is set up in a specific location.

 ### **Contact**